How to stop repossession of your house

 - A defence form for you to complete and return in time for the hearing

-It is important that you complete the defence form as it is your opportunity to explain your situation to the judge.
+It is important that you complete the defence form.
+It is your opportunity to explain your situation to the judge.
 If you are unsure of your defence, you may want to appoint an advisor to help you prepare for the hearing.
 An advisor will help gather evidence for the court case and negotiate with the mortgage lender on your behalf.

 Possible outcomes from repossession court case